ruiwenge2/Battalism/ideas.md

 - [x] show rooms with at least 1 user and less than 6 users in the home page

 - make a chat box
+- put directions in how to play page